xpdemon/mod-guildhouse/README.md

 ```
 1) Place the module under the `modules` directory of your AzerothCore source.
-2) Import the SQL files manually to the right Database (auth, world or characters)
-3) Re-run cmake and launch a clean build of AzerothCore.
+2) Re-run cmake and launch a clean build of AzerothCore.
 ```

 ## Edit module configuration (optional)